 The data processor shall immediately notify the data controller if, in his opinion, an instruction is in breach of this Regulation or data protection provisions of other EU or national law.

-If Facebook does not use the Danish Data Protection Agency's standard, then the data processor's notification obligation by unlawful instruction should nevertheless be part of the data processor agreement, as the reporting obligation is regulated, as mentioned in Article 28 (3, second paragraph).
+If Facebook does not use Datatilsynets standard, the condition on the data processor's obligation to notify in case of illegal instructions should still be part of the data processing agreement, since the obligation to notify, as mentioned, is determined by regulation, cf. Article 28(3, second paragraph).

 The duty to notify then includes instructions contrary to "data protection provisions of the national law of the Member States".